InfuseAI/primehub-site/docs/concept.md

 Notebook is [Jupyter Notebook](https://jupyter.org/) which is a well-known open-source web application in data science area that empowers users to create and share interactive documents that contain live code, equations, visualizations and description.

 On PrimeHub, users have to choose an image containing valid Jupyter environment with a specified instance type (requested resources) to launch a Notebook.
-From Notebook, users can access associated user volume, group volume, datasets and PHFS storage.
+From Notebook, users can access associated user volume, group volume, data volumes and PHFS storage.

 See [Notebook](quickstart/launch-project).